green-keeper/angular-seed/README.md

 # angular-seed
-This project can be used as starting point for other project🌱
+This project can be used as starting point for other projects🌱